+2. All applicants should review the services VOC provides here.

 3. Please use the following criteria to determine if your project may be a good volunteer opportunity with VOC.
 Not all criteria listed are required for VOC to commit to a project:

-- There is a critical need for the project such as high use, environmental degradation (including damage from fires or flood), threats to resources, or community considerations.
+- There is a critical need for the project such as high use, environmental degradation (including damage from fires), threats to resources, or community considerations.

 - It has been identified as a high priority for your agency/organization.

 - Volunteers are an appropriate way to accomplish the work.

-- The work can be accomplished in the agreed-to time frame and during our 2018 field season –March through October.
+- The work can be accomplished in the agreed-to timeframe and during our 2019 field season (April through October).

 - There are opportunities for community involvement.

 - There are additional educational and/or recreational opportunities associated with the project.

 - All required environmental studies such as NEPA will be completed before project planning begins.

 - Your organization can assist in securing sponsor funding, grants and/or other project resources such as in-kind support for volunteer meals.